• Skip to primary navigation

 The world is not a healing place.
 In fact, it is just the opposite.
 Even science will agree that every living creature is in a constant state of decay.
 The daily grind of life wears on us.
 The world practices self-care because there is something fundamentally wrong with the way we practice our days.

 The world grinds us down to the point of exhaustion.
 Therefore, we are told to take some time to practice self-care.
-Get a massage, listen to a mediation track, exercise, focus on yourself.
+Get a massage, listen to a meditation track, exercise, and focus on yourself.

 The mission of self-care is to take care of yourself so your daily grind can again wear you out and therefore you must practice self-care again to replenish your drained reserves.
 Do you see the backward cycle?